UtrechtUniversity/ricgraph/website/what-is-ricgraph.md

 </table>

-## Motivation
+## Research information
 Ricgraph is software that is about relations between items.
 These items can be collected from various source systems and from multiple organizations.
-We explain how Ricgraph works by applying it to the application area *research information*.
+Throughout this website, we explain how Ricgraph works by applying it to the application area *research information*.
 We show the insights that can be obtained by combining information from various source systems, insight arising from new relations that are not present